NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 • In projects where collaboration and transparency are key to successful outcomes, such as product development or complex software engineering.

-Kanban and Scrum, while similar in many ways, have some fundamental differences that are worth pointing out.
+Kanban and Scrum, while similar in many ways, have some fundamental differences worth noting.
 They both aim to maximise productivity by limiting time spent in meetings and on projects, and both Scrum and Kanban rely heavily on the concept of self-organising teams that work together efficiently.

 DifferencesScrumKanban